 We couldn’t be sure of what would become of the event, but now it was real.

 The night of The Bazaar arrived with pouring down rain – every event planner’s worst nightmare.
 At 5:00 pm the doors opened.
 By 5:30 pm, roughly 30 people had walked through the door of Metro Gallery in Station North sopping wet but smiling.
 We were overjoyed that the evening wouldn’t be a complete bust.
 Then somewhere around 7:00 pm, we looked around the room and saw people shoulder to shoulder… taking in poetry, music, and improv.
 People perusing and purchasing the artwork and craft of colleagues they’ve never met or worked with before.

 It truly was a beautiful experience.

-> And because we see creativity, grit, and individuality as desirable qualities, the night was an opportunity to attract the right people and get an important message across: that, yes, we are marketers, web developers, and copywriters, but we’re also a million other more important things that you may never see on our resumes.
+And because we see creativity, grit, and individuality as desirable qualities, the night was an opportunity to attract the right people and get an important message across – that, yes, we are marketers, web developers, and project managers, but we’re also a million other more important things that you may never see on our resumes.
 Those other qualities shouldn’t be ignored.